 Nevertheless, the effectiveness of medical marijuana in treating psoriasis also depends to a great extent on the method of consumption.
 Topical cannabis in the form of creams, ointments, sprays, as well as salves, infused with CBD, THC, or a combination of cannabinoids are recommended in the treatment of psoriasis.

 How To Get Medical Marijuana

-If you are a resident of a legal state interested in trying medical marijuana to treat Psoriasis or other medical conditions, you will first need to consult with a certified doctor in order to get a medical marijuana card.
+If you are a resident of a legal state interested in trying medical marijuana to treat Psoriasis or other medical conditions, you will first need to consult with a certified doctor.
 To get started, simply fill out the MMJ patient registration form, press submit and a physician or clinic representative will contact you as available.